rust-lang/reference/src/expressions.md

 indexed using the number corresponding to the possition of the field.
 The index must be a [decimal literal](tokens.html#integer-literals) with no underscores or suffix.
-Tuple indexing expressions also differ from field expressions in that they can unabiguously be called as a function.
-In all other aspects they have the same behaviour.
+Tuple indexing expressions also differ from field expressions in that they can unambiguously be called as a function.
+In all other aspects they have the same behavior.

 ```rust
 # struct Point(f32, f32);